MoFEM/mofem-cephas/media/paper.md

   $L^2$ spaces.
 Mixed formulations have other advantages including reduced regularity of approximation, or the resulting sparse system of equations, that can be exploited by problem-tailored solution algorithms.
-In Fig \ref{fig:shell} is shown p-adaptivity on hierarchical approximation base, with multi-grid solver applied to Scordelis-Lo Roof problem [@kaczmarczyk2016prism].
+In Fig \ref{fig:shell} is shown p-adaptivity on hierarchical approximation base, with multi-grid solver applied to Scordelis-Lo perforated roof problem [@kaczmarczyk2016prism].

   ![Example of p-adaptivity for hierarchical and heterogenous approximation with multi-grid solver applied for solid-shell element.](paper_shell.png)